lsimons/caseum/docs/guides/stages.md

 ## Designing a new system

 This description is about starting from scratch.
-Most architecture work is not for completely new ("greenfield") software systems but starting from scartch is the easiest way to learn Caseum.
+Most architecture work is not for completely new ("greenfield") software systems but starting from scratch is the easiest way to learn Caseum.
 The steps you take for existing systems are described later as additions to this process.

 ### Stage 0: no need for Caseum